iam-gokull/Audiophile/README.md

 - `APP_PASSWORD`: Your application password for sending emails via SMTP.
 (Note: Keep this secure)

-Please ensure you have these configurations set up correctly to run Comentario without issues.
+Please ensure you have these configurations set up correctly to run Audiophile without issues.
 You can either configure them as environment variables or place them in a configuration file, as per your preferred deployment method.

 ## Usage